Silent Hill 2: Remake

 A remake was announced on October 19, 2022, during the Silent Hill Transmission event.
 Developed by Bloober Team with contributions by original Silent Hill 2 artist Masahiro Ito and composer Akira Yamaoka, it was released for the PlayStation 5 and Windows on October 8, 2024.

 Film adaptation

-In October 2022, it was announced that the game would be adapted into a film titled Return to Silent Hill, with Christophe Gans set to direct.
+A film adaptation of Silent Hill 2, titled Return to Silent Hill, was released on January 23, 2026, by Cineverse.
+It is the third adaptation and a reboot of the Silent Hill film series.
+Directed by Christophe Gans, who directed the first adaptation of the original Silent Hill video game, it starred Jeremy Irvine as James Sunderland, Hannah Emily Anderson as Mary, Maria and Angela, Evie Templeton as Laura, and Pearse Egan as Eddie.